mdroste/stata-fastreshape/README.md

 Installation
 ---------------------------------

-There are two options for installing fastreshape.
-The program is not yet available on SSC.
+There are three options for installing fastreshape.

 1. The most recent version can be installed from Github with the following Stata commands: